tnscorcoran/3scale-soap-2-rest/README.md

 ### Pre-requisites
 - in my case, an S3 implemenation.
 I'll use Amazon S3.
 - in my case, I'll use the Red Hat producised 3scale, for which you'll need an account at [https://access.redhat.com](https://access.redhat.com/) to pull the supported, productised images.
 You can alternatively use the Community operator for which no Red Hat credentials are required.
-- an OpenShift 4 cluster - in my case 4.5.
+- an OpenShift 4 cluster - in my case 4.5 with Administrative access.
-- the _oc_ client installed locally (e.g. on your laptop) logged into OpenShift.
+- the _oc_ client installed locally (e.g. on your laptop) logged in as an Administrator to OpenShift.
 - this repo cloned - and _cd_ into it.

 Setup this environment variable to be the home of this repo on your laptop.